 About Heather Ashley Hayes

 Currently, I hold an appointment as an Assistant Professor of the Department of Rhetoric Studies at Whitman College.
-I am also an affiliated faculty member in the Program in Film and Media Studies as well as the Program in Race and Ethnic Studies there.
+I also teach in the Program in Film and Media Studies as well as the Program in Race and Ethnic Studies there.
 I received B.A.s in Speech Communication and Political Science from Trinity University where I was an intercollegiate debater for two years.
 I received an M.A. in Communication Studies from Texas State University under the direction of Roseann Mandziuk and a Ph.D. in Communication Studies from the University of Minnesota under the direction of Ronald Walter Greene with additional consultation from William O. Beeman in the Department of Anthropology.

 My PhD is in communication studies and rhetorical studies, incorporating fieldwork methods from anthropology.
 My work explores the intersections between racialized violence of the US-led global war on terror and racial violence occurring within the US.
 As part of that effort, my work explores militarized policing and state organized counterterrorism programs like the targeted killing campaign of personless drone attacks and well as the US carceral state.
 I also analyze these expressions of racialized violence and discourse in film.

 My first book, Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars, centers around the intersection of violence and transnational rhetoric in the era of the terror wars.
-It additionally explores the technology of weaponized drones as part of the global war on terror, specifically dealing with the implications drone use in the Middle East and North Africa by the United States has for understanding the way violence functions communicatively and culturally.
+It explores the technology of weaponized drones as part of the global war on terror, specifically dealing with the implications drone use in the Middle East and North Africa by the United States has for understanding the way violence functions communicatively and culturally.